vega/altair/doc/case_studies/exploring-weather.rst

 wind speed (in meter/second), and weather type.
 We have one row for each day from January 1st, 2012 to December 31st, 2015.

-Altair is designed to work with data in the form of Pandas_ dataframes, and contains a loader for this and other built-in datasets:
+Altair is designed to work with data in the form of pandas_ dataframes, and contains a loader for this and other built-in datasets:

 .. altair-plot::